 However, there’s one HUGE mistake, so simply said, so vastly wrong, I must mention it.
 Humor me for a minute by considering the following:

 True or False?
 If you’re not sure whether to use the pronoun I or me in a sentence, always use I. It sounds more formal.
-It always sounds smarter.
+AND it always sounds smarter.

-Yes, too often lately I’ve heard and read the forthcoming problem from educated people who “know better.”
+Too often lately I’ve heard and read the forthcoming problem from educated people who “know better.”
 It’s when they say and write I instead of me.
-And it’s not just an occasional slip either when someone starts a sentence, only to change it midstream; thus, the two halves equal one mismatched mess.
+And it’s not just an occasional slip either when someone starts a sentence, only to change it midstream.
+Thus, the two halves equal one mismatched mess.

 I hear it from those who litter it throughout their speeches, interviews and conversations, those times when they’re trying to sound proper.
 Currently I’m reading a book by a well known author from an even more well known publishing house.
 So far I’ve noted several sentences that go something like this—